Mississippi Is Sending Its First Woman To Congress. Here's When Your State Did That

 In fact, it was just 40 years ago, in 1978, that the first woman was elected to the Senate without having previously finished someone else's term, according to the Rutgers Center for American Women and Politics.

 Hyde-Smith won't serve long as an appointed senator; she will have a special election in November to serve out the rest of Cochran's term.
-Her campaign already sent emails touting support from many of the state's GOP leaders, and outlining how she has supported President Trump's agenda.
+Her campaign already sent emails touting support from many of the state's GOP leaders and outlining how she has supported President Trump's agenda.

 Were Hyde-Smith to win in November, she would then have to run again in 2020 for a full six-year term.